[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 Practical and sturdy

 It was much more compartmentalized than the other two models.
-It has many pockets that allow you to organize your belongings well.
+It has many pockets that allow you to organize your things well.

-The compartments are made of sturdy mesh and make it easy to store your belongings.
+The compartments are made of a strong mesh and allow you to easily store your belongings.

-He's super strong.
+It's super tough.
 Really.
-For a trip where it was going to be used a lot while being harnessed to the motorcycle, I needed resistant materials, with robust finishes.
-I was not disappointed on this point.
+For a trip where it was going to be put through a lot while harnessed to the bike, I needed durable materials, with sturdy finishes.
+I wasn't disappointed on that score.

 I had a good intuition about this brand, without explaining it too much.

-I was sensitive to the very in-depth education around the product, to Jason's passion which shines through every page of the eshop, to the honest and impactful descriptions.
+I was sensitive to the very in-depth pedagogy around the product, to Jason's passion which shines through on each page of the e-shop, to the honest and striking descriptions.

-I love this kind of little explanatory diagram , but few brands take the time to do it.
+I love this kind of little explanatory diagram , but few brands take the time to do them.

 Sometimes you have to let your intuition speak, especially when you've been reading presentation pages for years.